JuliaComputing/SQLStrings.jl/README.md

 A word of warning that constructing SQL logic with Julia-level logic can make the code quite hard to understand.
 It can be worth considering writing one larger SQL query which does more of the logic on the SQL side.

+# Design

+`SqlStrings` is a minimal approach to integrating SQL with Julia code in a safe way — it understands only the basic rules of SQL quoting and Julia string interpolation, but does no other parsing of the source text.
+This allows tight integration with your database of choice by being unopinionated about its source language and any SQL language extensions it may have.

+I've chosen backticks for `@sql_cmd` rather than a normal string macro because
+* It's important to have syntax highlighting, and it seems editors disable syntax highlighting of interpolations within normal string macros.
+* `@sql_cmd` is very conceptually similar to the builtin backticks and `Base.Cmd`: it's a lightweight layer which deals only with preserving the structure of tokens in the source text.